V-Squared/V-Squared.github.io/plan/road-map.md

 ## Campaign 5

 **V²Case Small** is introducing the V² Modular PC to the High End Gaming consumer market.
-Its key feature is support the GTX 1080 gaming graphics card.
+Its key feature is the support of the GTX 1080 gaming graphics card.
 This further expands the market share of V² Modular PC.

 ## Connection 5-6